nodeshift-archived/node-rpm/README.md

     $ docker rm $(docker ps -a -q)

+### Questions

+#### Why are only the parallel test run
+Currentl only the parallel test are run and nothing else:

+    python tools/test.py --mode=release parallel -J

+This will miss the cctest and addons for example.
+Perhaps this is done as they are currently failing for them but hopefully in the future this could be update to run the full suite of tests.

+#### Disabled tests
+`test/parallel/npm-install.js` fails because npm in removed.
+In upstream there is a check added to see if crypto is installed, and if not this test will be skipped.
+So this test could be enabled at some point.
+Also there is a configuration option `--without-npm` that migth be usable.
+This seems to be because the test are dependant on the deps/npm which has been removed.
+But I'm not sure why the deps is removed from the source tree.
+It looks like we can avoid installing this using the `--without-npm` and then still be able to run the tests

+`test-net-connect-immediate-finish.js`passes for me.
+Need to find out the what differences there might be compared to the target environment this is normally run on.

+`test-net-better-error-messages-port-hostname.js`

+#### Is scldevel really needed?
+This seems to build fine without this build requirement, is it really needed?

 ### nodjs.spec walkthrough/notes
 A spec file is build up using RPM directives which have the following format: